Finite rate distributed weight-balancing and average consensus over digraphs: Introduction

 \subsection{Summary of the main contributions}

-The above literature review shows that there are no distributed algorithms solving the weight-balancing and the {\it exact} average consensus problems (the latter over unbalanced digraphs), using {\it quantized information and simplex communications}.
+The above literature review shows that there are no distributed algorithms solving the weight-balancing and the {\it exact} average consensus problems for real initial values over digraphs, using {\it finite-bit quantized information with a prescribed number of bits} and simplex communications.
 This paper provides an answer to these open questions.

-The first contribution is a novel distributed quantized weight-balancing algorithm whereby nodes transfer part of their balance--the difference between the out-going and the incoming sum-weights, which should be zero for a weight-balanced graph--to their neighbors via quantized simplex communications, so as to reduce their own local imbalance--the absolute value of their balance.
-Differently from quantized weight-balancing schemes in the literature, the proposed algorithm does not impose any constraint on the number of bits used at each iteration; it is sufficient that there exits a finite (arbitrarily large) time window, independent on the iteration index, within which at least one communication is performed (using an arbitrary positive number of bits); time-varying bit-rates are also supported.
-We prove that the proposed scheme converges to a weight-balanced solution at sublinear rate.

-The convergence analysis is also a novel technical contribution of the paper; its high-level steps are described next.
+\textbf{1) Distributed quantized weight-balancing:} The first contribution is a novel distributed quantized weight-balancing algorithm whereby nodes transfer part of their balance--the difference between the out-going and the incoming sum-weights, which should be zero for a weight-balanced graph--to their out-neighbors via quantized simplex communications; by doing so, the balance is transferred from high imbalance to low imbalance nodes, provably converging to a weight-balanced solution at sublinear rate.
+Differently from existing quantized weight-balancing schemes\cite{Gharesifard2012,Rikos2014,Rikos2018_delay}, the proposed algorithm can use at each iteration a prescribed number of bits (possibly, time-varying).
+The convergence analysis is also a novel technical contribution of the paper: